Distance Education and Part Time Examination Invigilation Policy

 - Should a student be unable to locate a suitable location to write a computer-based examination due to the unavailability of appropriate computers the matter should be brought to the attention to the Program Administrative Assistant who would then discuss options to help problem solve the issue.

 - The Proctor Form will be distributed to the students along with course materials at the start of their program.

-- The student will locate a proctor and site and inform The Michener Institute, in writing, as per the deadline indicated in the course materials.
-Should The Michener Institute not approve the proctor and/or site, the student must locate an alternate proctor and/or site.
+- The student will locate a proctor and site and inform Michener, in writing, as per the deadline indicated in the course materials.
+Should Michener not approve the proctor and/or site the student must locate an alternate proctor and/or site.
 Note that sites must provide the appropriate technical equipment required for the course.

 - During the exam the student will:

-- Follow the Examination Rules and Regulations that will be on the cover of the examination booklet.
+- Follow the Examination Rules and Regulations on the cover of the examination booklet.

 - “I have been informed of the examination regulations and am aware of any repercussions as a result of my actions during the examination.”